lucataglia/react-native-keycloak-plugin/README.md

 import KeyCloak, { TokenStorage } from 'react-native-keycloak-plugin'
 ```

 Logging in by the login function will save the tokens information into the AsyncStorage.
-Through the TokenStoage object, the plugin export three methods that can be used to get, save and clear the tokens.
-This method are needed if you want to directly access and manage the tokens from the AsyncStorge.
+Through the TokenStorage object, the plugin exports three methods that can be used to get, save and clear the tokens.
+These methods are needed if you want to directly access and manage the tokens from the AsyncStorge.

 ### KeyCloak.retrieveUserInfo
 ```js